The park was open — and then it wasn’t. Presumably.

 The hats don’t appear to be in perfect condition.
 They’re scuffed, grimy.
 At first glance, this led me to think that they were probably relics from the park, left behind during the evacuation.
 At second glance, however, I began to wonder if this might be a hint that the sequel will see Jurassic World rebuilt, or, more accurately, repaired.

 Much of the current speculation about the film is based on the registration of the URLs IslaNublarRescueMission.com, and AllCreaturesHaveRights.com.
 It’s that second one that really piques my interest.
-The issue of animal rights has been largely absent from the Jurassic franchise; it seems only logical that will come up sooner or later, though, and the reconstruction of Jurassic World — which might otherwise be described as the re-imprisonment of its creatures — seems, to me, like the perfect catalyst.
+The issue of animal rights has been largely absent from the Jurassic franchise; it seems only logical that will come up sooner or later, though, and the reconstruction of Jurassic World — which might otherwise be described as the re-imprisonment of its creatures — seems, to me, like a perfect catalyst.

 Certainly, it would be relevant to the world as it is today, too — Jurassic World was intended to be a commentary on gross commercialisation, so perhaps its sequel will tackle the very real issues with zoos and the like.
 Might not, in fact, the seeds of this have already been planted in World?
 Might not the apparent smallness of the both the Rex and the Indominus’s paddocks have been deliberate?